Lansoprazole, Amoxicillin and Clarithromycin

 Clarithromycin is a semi-synthetic macrolide antibiotic.
 Chemically, it is 6-0-methylerythromycin.
 The molecular formula is C38H69NO13, and the molecular weight is 747.96.
 Clarithromycin has the following structure:

-Each light yellow colored, oval shaped, biconvex film-coated immediate-release tablet contains 500 mg of clarithromycin USP and the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl cellulose, hypromellose, iron oxide yellow, magnesium stearate, microcrystalline cellulose, povidone, propylene glycol, sorbic acid, titanium dioxide, and vanillin.
+Each yellow oval film-coated immediate-release tablet contains 500 mg of clarithromycin and the following inactive ingredients: hypromellose, hydroxypropyl cellulose, colloidal silicon dioxide, croscarmellose sodium, D&C Yellow No. 10, magnesium stearate, microcrystalline cellulose, povidone, propylene glycol, sorbic acid, sorbitan monooleate, titanium dioxide, and vanillin.

 Lansoprazole, Amoxicillin and Clarithromycin - Clinical Pharmacology